tinydogio-joshua/code-day/README.md

 **Install Dependencies**
 * Enter `cd backend && yarn install` in the terminal.

+**Configure Backend Environment**
+* Copy the `.env.example` file found in the `backend` directory and name it `.env`.
+  * Change the contents of the new `.env` file to your approprate settings.
+If you are just testing this app, you can leave the defaults.

 **Setup Database**
 * Go to the `backend` directory in your terminal.